ManishBadgotra/Golang-tutorials/ifElse/README.md

-This is a if-else practice section.
+This is an if-else practice section.
     There are many functions that I made to practice if-else questions like, Age Checker
         Leap year checker